Policies, Procedures & Statutory Documentation

 Concerts and performances

-Through the school year we have three internally concerts which are ran by the music department.
-These are a winter and summer showcase, alongside a musical theatre showcase in March.
+Through the school year we have three internal concerts which are ran by the music department.
+These are a winter showcase, easter eggstraviganza and a whole school musical in summer.
 These performances mostly feature our ensembles but also give the opportunity for a variety of solo moments.
 If you wish to take part in any of these events, please speak with Mr Denson or your class music teacher.

 Alongside these internal performances, we have a variety of other opportunities: